solidi/writing/10-cq-personal-mastery-through-hobbies.md

 ## Ham Radio

-Amateur radio, or "ham radio," is our attempt to communicate without financial interest over the radio waves.
+Amateur radio, or "ham radio," is a way to communicate without financial interest over the radio waves.
 The Federal Communications Commission (FCC) regulates the service in the United States, and the International Telecommunication Union (ITU) oversees the FCC worldwide.
 It licenses operators through an incentive examination system.
 Once licensed in three levels, we are free to transmit with certain restrictions.
 When we communicate, we identify ourselves by call signs.

 We select modulations like voice, continuous wave (International Morse Code), data packets, or video.
 We transmit and receive for fun.
 Contests are run to build contacts from all over the world.
 But on occasion, the hobby transforms to support the resolution of an emergency or a long-running disaster.
 And the world has seen many natural and human-made disasters where "hams" have stepped up to help facilitate communication.

-Amateur radio is intense with history, electronics, applied theory, bizarre phenomenon, and some ridiculous maths when touching the edges of the hobby.
+Amateur radio is intense with history, electronics, applied theory, bizarre phenomenon, and ridiculous maths when touching the edges of the hobby.
 Innovative technologies originate out of Ham Radio.
 From the latest on cloaking with fractal antennas to that mobile phone in your pocket, they all are inventions of the hobby.

 ![An old SWR (standing wave ratio) meter that monitors attenuation.](images/10-03.jpeg)